 - Ignoring subscription costs — A $50 camera with a $10/month subscription costs $170/year

 - Poor WiFi coverage — Cameras need strong WiFi.
-Test signal strength at the install location first
+Test signal strength at the install location first.
+See our guide to the best WiFi routers for security cameras for recommendations

 - Too few cameras — One camera creates blind spots.
 Plan for at least 3-4 for whole-home coverage